yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

    Expect a momentary lapse in availability for the duration of the upgrade.

-3. If upgrade completes, proceed to step 4.
+3. If the upgrade completes, proceed to step 4.
 Otherwise, proceed to step 9.

 4. On the upgraded instance, perform post-upgrade validation tests that may include creating or editing a universe, backups, and so on.
 If validation is successful, proceed to step 5.
 Otherwise, proceed to step 9.

-5. Perform upgrade of the standby instance.
+5. Upgrade the standby instance.

 6. Enable high-availability synchronization.

-7. Optionally, perform promotion of the standby instance to the latest backup synchronized from the YugabyteDB Anywhere version to which to upgrade.
+7. Optionally, promote the standby instance with the latest backup synchronized from the YugabyteDB Anywhere version to which to upgrade.

 8. Expect the process to be completed.